 In the ideal app world, viral marketing strategies would help people download your app and enjoy it so much that they share it with others in some way, which then also download your app.
 And then those new users enjoy it so much that they share it with their network, who then also download your app and then… Well, you get the picture.

 Many successful apps were built on the back of such word of mouth.
-While one of the key factors to influence word of mouth is a fantastic app itself, these apps also ensured they made it easier for their audience to spread the word.
+While one of the key factors to influence word of mouth is hiring an app development company who helps you build a fantastic app itself, these apps also ensured they made it easier for their audience to spread the word.

 In fact, they gave them many reasons to spread the word, not just to let their network know what a great app they were using.
 And these viral marketing campaigns are called viral loops.

 As you can see, it’s a loop because it starts with the individual’s awareness and interest until they recommend it to others who then become aware and interested themselves.
 The loop is ‘viral’ because its spread is similar to that of a virus, from person to person until it spreads to thousands of those among the target audience.

 The popular Candy Crush game is one example of an effective viral marketing strategy, according to a Growth Devil post.
 When players run into situations where they need help, they can ask friends for lives and assistance in moving on to the next level.
 They can also send people they know extra moves and other benefits.
 Even when people have stopped playing the game, they are encouraged to start again by new players who need help.

 The game also makes it easy to invite friends to start playing with an in-game invite screen that is automatically populated with the player’s contacts.

 Basically, viral loops are an inexpensive way to get your app’s users to promote the app for you – and if you’re not using them, your competitors likely are.
 Here are five viral marketing strategies to help you create your own viral loops and stay competitive: